*** schools United States -- rural schools

 Demographics

 The United States was a largely rural country at the beginning of the 19th century and was still largely rural even at the time of the Civil War (1861-65).
 There is a modern perception that rural schools served a small minority of children.
-It is imprtant to understand that in the 19th century that most Americsns lived in rural areas and it is these rural schools where most Americans were educated.
+It is important to understand that in the 19th century that most Americsns lived in rural areas and it is these rural schools where most Americans were educated.
 At the begining of the century, this was 95 percent of the population.
-Only gradully did industrialization and urbanization begin to transform the country.
+Only gradually did industrialization and urbanization begin to transform the country.
 The Civil War (1861-65) helped stimulate that process.
-Even by the end of the century, however, most Americans still lived in rural areas which meant that rural schools continued to be a very important part of the country's educational system.
+Even by the end of the century, however, most Americans still lived in rural areas which meant that rural schools continued to be a vital part of the country's educational system.

 Prevalence